xmorg3/myebookshellread/README.md

 	of its use.  so i would ps2acii war_and_peace.pdf > warandpeace.txt
 	then read the text file.
 However, the book would have to be EXTREEMLY long.
 Bible sized books are no problem.

+## Alternates:
+Foliate - pretty, and has a option in settings for reading aloud.  can also do double pages ebook-speaker - dev stopped, (see below)
+FBReader - some versions have a TTS plugin, good luck on linux Calibre  - large, full featured, and *Finally* added tts.

 This script is a dedicated to the creator of ebook-speaker Jos Lemmens / http://jlemmens.nl/ This Script takes no code